jameswolpe/final_project_hawkeye/updates.md

 ## April 25th end of class
 Made it so the number of columns that signifies rally length automatically updates.
 Worked with preparing shots for shiny app, made empty cases NA.
 Created new columns for direction, stroke and depth of the shot after.
 Put the delim script directly in the program.
 Started to create the shiny app.

+## April 27th begining of class
+Completed a version of my shiny app that uses a geom column, also continued to sort data such as including forehand and backhand slice data.
+On my court I made points at each shot direction that will be used on the shiny app.